 Early milk feeds help lower the total serum bilirubin.

 Phototherapy uses white or blue light to change bilirubin in the skin into a water-soluble form of bilirubin.
-This water-soluble bilirubin is then carried in the blood to the liver, from where it can be excreted without having to be conjugated.
+This water-soluble bilirubin is then carried in the blood to the liver and kidneys, from where it can be excreted without having to be conjugated.
 Phototherapy is, therefore, able to lower the TSB.

 Phototherapy is usually given with a phototherapy unit, which consists of a row of fluorescent tubes.
 Daylight tubes, white tubes or blue tubes are used.
 They should be changed after being used for 1000 hours because their effectiveness decreases with time, even if they still appear bright.
 A perspex (clear plastic) sheet must be placed below the tubes to reduce heat and filter out any ultraviolet light.
 A perspex sheet also protects the infant if a fluorescent tube breaks or comes loose.